 - Pace:This will vary depending on the terrain and weather conditions.
 Some days are more mountainous than others.
 When the terrain permits, there will be opportunities to trot and canter but this may not be every day.

-- Type of tack:English all-purpose saddles which are all correctly fitted to the horses. *Please be advised, a select few horses are ridden in Western saddles simply because they provide a better fit for that specific horse, but we will not accommodate saddle requests.
-It is much preferred to match horse to rider based upon ability.
+- Type of tack:English all-purpose saddles and bridles. *Please be advised, a select few horses are ridden in Western saddles simply because they provide a better fit for that specific horse, but saddle requests cannot be accommodated.
+It is much preferred to match horses to riders based on ability.
 Thanks for your understanding.

 - Group size:A minimum of 6 and a maximum of 10 guests.

-- Accommodation:For the first night guests stay in bunk bed rooms, with a hot shower and flushing toilets in a separate building a minute’s walk away.
-The next two nights guests stay in tents (with camp stretchers and swags) beside a station muster hut with a camp shower and a bio toilet.
-The last night is spent at Paradise Homestead, a historic, bespoke accommodation house with lazeabout beds, hot showers, flushing toilets and kitchen.
+- Accommodation:For the first night, you’ll stay in bunk bed rooms, with a hot shower and flushing toilets in a separate building a minute’s walk away.
+The following two nights, you’ll stay in tents (with camp stretchers and swags) at a back country camp beside a station muster hut, with a camp shower and a long-drop toilet.
+The facilities are rustic, but clean - this is real camping, not ‘glamping’.
+The last night is spent at Paradise Homestead in historic, bespoke accommodation with lazeabout beds, hot showers, flushing toilets and kitchen.

 - Inclusions: